FFmpeg/FFV1/rfc_backmatter.md

 After having checked `keyframe` field, a decoder SHOULD parse `slice_size` fields, from `slice_size` of the last slice at the end of the `Frame` up to `slice_size` of the first slice at the beginning of the `Frame`, before parsing slices, in order to have slices boundaries.
 A decoder MAY fallback on sequential order e.g. in case of a corrupted `Frame` (frame size unknown, `slice_size` of slices not coherent...) or if there is no possibility of seeking into the stream.

-# Future handling of some streams created by non conforming encoders
+# Future Handling of Some Streams Created by Nonconforming Encoders

 This appendix is informative.